microconfig/microconfig/README.md

 # Environment descriptor
 ..todo write doc
 # Running config build
+As we discussed Micronfig has its own format for configuration sources.
-Micronfig keeps configuration with its own format.
-During config build Micronfig inlines all includes, resolves placeholders, evaluates expression language, copies templates and built config files to specific folder for each service.
+During config build Micronfig inlines all includes, resolves placeholders, evaluates expression language, copies templates and stores result values into plain *.properties or *.yaml files to specific folder for each service.

 To run build you can download Microconfig release from: https://github.com/microconfig/microconfig/releases